 REA Group strictly prohibits its employees and representatives from engaging in bribery or corruption in any form.
-Our anti-bribery and corruption policy (titled "Doing Business Ethically and with Integrity") provides guidance on what constitutes bribery or corruption, and what steps employees should take if they suspect or become of aware of any violations of this policy.
+Our antibribery and corruption policy (titled "Doing Business Ethically and with Integrity") provides guidance on what constitutes bribery or corruption, and what steps employees should take if they suspect or become of aware of any violations of this policy.
+Any materials incidents reported under the anti-bribery and corruption policy are reported to the Board.